 Walking could be said to be one of the simplest exercises because it is a normal thing that most people do.
 We walk from one place to another, to pick up or leave...

 Swimming is often considered one of the best exercise options.
 Typically children from an early age start swimming because it's a fun way to cool down on a hot day.
-However, swimming also provides a great respite in senior living.
+However, swimming also provides a great exercise for people of any age.
 For older adults, swimming offers numerous health benefits.
 A few advantages of choosing to regularly swim include:

 - Apart from being an enjoyable activity, swimming is an exercise designed to help stay fit for the long-term

 - Swimming is a healthy activity that you can continue practicing for many years to come